jay0lee/Ethelbert/README.md

-# Ethelbert - Experimental ChromeOS Extenion implementing the ACME protocol
+# Ethelbert - Experimental ChromeOS extension implementing the ACME protocol

 "Ethelbert" is the middle name of Wile E. Coyote who loved using ACME products but wasn't very good at it.